sparetomato/FlappyClone/README.md

  ~~I had to create a new variable and use that one.
 Unity might be cacheing it somehow?~~

  When updating a script attached to a prefab - you may need to force the prefab to update.

+ Basic Gameplay is there

+ To Do:
+ * Add Gameover for falling off the bottom/top of the screen
+ * Look at particles to generate clouds
+ * Add Sound
+ * Modify gameplay
+ * Adjust flap strength